tgstation/tgstation/code/datums/components/README.md

     * If a previous registration is overwritten by the call, a runtime occurs.
 Setting `override` to TRUE prevents this
     * These callbacks run asyncronously
     * Returning `TRUE` from these callbacks will trigger a `TRUE` return from the `SendSignal()` that initiated it
-1. `/datum/component/proc/ReceiveSignal(signal, ...)` (virtual)
-    * Called when a component recieves any signal and is enabled
-    * Default implementation looks if the signal is registered and runs the appropriate proc

 ### See/Define signals and their arguments in __DEFINES\components.dm